MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 2. Open the Teams Desktop client from the taskbar, where you are still signed in as **Megan Bowen**.

-3. Select **Calendar** from the left navigation pane and **Meet Now** from the upper right corner to start a meeting.
+3. Select **Calendar** from the left navigation pane and **Meet Now** from the upper right corner, and select **Start Meeting** to start a meeting.

 4. On the Microsoft Teams page, select **Computer audio** and leave the rest of the settings at the defaults and select **Join now** button.

-5. On the Microsoft Team page, hover the mouse over the meeting page, and select the three dots (…) for **More actions**.
+5. Close 'Invite people to join you','No Microphone', and 'No Speakers' pop-up windows.
+On the Microsoft Team page, hover the mouse over the meeting page, and select the three dots (…) for **More actions**.

 6. Note that **Start recording** option is visible but is dimmed, not available to be selected.